ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 functionality for attesting to the state of the platform, and to attest the properties of the identity key (IK).
 More precisely, it has to atttest the integrity of the IK (public as well as private key) and the confidentiality of the IK private key.
+This document makes a simplifying assumption that the RoT, the attesting envorenment holding the attestation key, and the target environment being measured and attested are all the same environment.

 Attestation Key (AK):
 : Cryptographic key belonging to the RoT that is only used to sign